pandas-dev/pandas/doc/source/basics.rst

 Flexible binary operations
 --------------------------

-With binary operations between pandas data structures, we have a couple items of interest:
+With binary operations between pandas data structures, there are two key points of interest:

-  * How to describe broadcasting behavior between higher- (e.g. DataFrame) and lower-dimensional (e.g. Series) objects.
+  * Broadcasting behavior between higher- (e.g. DataFrame) and lower-dimensional (e.g. Series) objects.
-  * Behavior of missing data in computations
+  * Missing data in computations

-We will demonstrate the currently-available functions to illustrate these issues independently, though they can be performed simultaneously.
+We will demonstrate how to manage these issues independently, though they can be handled simultaneously.

 Matching / broadcasting behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~